webmariner/castletext/README.md

 ```

 For those using Docker, I believe replacing 'podman' with 'docker' in the above commands should still work.

+## Enabling the TV Listings pages

+If you use [TV Headend](https://tvheadend.org/), you can update the channel pages JSON file with the URL and credentials of your TVH server and your channel IDs to match the channel names.
+Then uncomment the fetchListings call in the fetchThings() function in index.js.
+If you want to use different channels, you would also need to update the static frame for the listings menu page.

 ## Meta-news